 What began as little more than a cottage industry around the turn of the century has evolved in strength and efficiency into the fully privatised company that processes and markets Rooibos worldwide.
 As a result of the Rooibos market collapsing after the Second World War, the Clanwilliam Tea Cooperative was established in 1948.

 At request of the Cooperative, the Minister of Agriculture appointed the Rooibos Tea Board in 1954, with the defined goals of regulating marketing, stabilising prices, and improving and standardising quality.

 A new era began for the Rooibos industry, as the Board's leadership guided the industry in its first definite steps towards real stability and prosperity.
 Since that time, the industry has made steady progress, refining its production methods and increasing distribution.

-The Board was privatised in 1993 and the fully privatised company Rooibos Limited was established.
+The Board was privatised in 1993 and the fully privatised company Rooibos Limited, an unlisted public company, was established.